Abdul Rauf Aliza: Background

-Abdul Rauf claimed that he was from Helmand Province in Afghanistan, and that an injury from a Soviet land mine had left him too injured for military duties, so he had been employed providing food during his Taliban conscription.
-Having become a foot soldier for several known Taliban commanders, he eventually became a member of Taliban leader Mullah Omar’s elite mobile reserve force before the attacks on 11 September 2001.
+Abdul Rauf claimed that he was from Helmand Province in Afghanistan, and that an injury from a Soviet landmine had left him too injured for military duties, so he had been employed providing food during his Taliban conscription.
+Having become a foot soldier for several known Taliban commanders, he eventually became a member of Taliban leader Mullah Omar’s elite mobile reserve force before the 9/11 attacks.
 He was the Taliban's last Governor of Kunar Province.

 Identity confusion

 On 4 March 2010, the Associated Press reported that two former captives at Guantanamo had become senior Taliban leaders, after their release from Afghan custody.